TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 22:02:48 EDT 2023

-ATypI 2012 was held at Hong Kong Polytechnic University in Kowloon from 10-14 October 2012.
+ATypI 2012 was held at Hong Kong Polytechnic University and Hotel Icon in Kowloon from 10-14 October 2012.
 The conference was hosted by the School of Design of the Hong Kong Polytechnic University.
 The main organizer was Keith Tam.

 Hong Kong-based graphic designer who created a Chinese typeface in 2012 that is based on the Latin typeface Krungthep.

 Type designer from Hong Kong who graduated from the MATD program in Type Design at the University of Reading in 2016.
 His graduation typeface is Havil, a multiscript (Latin, Arabic and Chinese) typeface family for branding and business documents.
 This beautifully balanced typeface was inspired by 19th century British and French letterpress poster typefaces.

 In 2016, Kwok worked with the Apple Inc. Type Team where he contributed to the design and development of Latin and East Asian scripts.
 In 2019, he joined Sharp Type specializing in multilingual type design, lettering, and typography.